 The praying mantis is also thought to have a connection to the spiritual world and, as a result, is able to deliver us messages from higher beings or guides who exist to help us discover and live our purpose.

-This blog post discusses various interpretations and symbolism behind this unique creature.
+This blog post discusses various interpretations, symbolism, and the praying mantis meaning behind this unique insect.

 The Symbolism behind the Mantis

 When we observe a praying mantis, they often seem to move slowly, calmly, and with purpose.
 It only makes sense that they represent stillness, calm, patience, awareness, and being mindful.
 It should serve as a reminder that despite how crazy our lives might get, we should make time for these practices in our own lives.

 In Western cultures, the mantis is seen as a predator because it feeds on other insects.
 It can also be symbolic of nature’s cycle of death and rebirth due to its ability to reproduce through egg fertilization in adulthood.
 In ancient Buddhist culture, they believed that praying mantises were said to represent patience and perseverance because their forelegs are raised up when waiting for prey.

 Praying Mantises have been found throughout history with various cultural interpretations and symbolism behind them depending on what people saw in these creatures during different periods of time.

 And faintly whisper, Lord deliver us.